 - At age 26, foster care alumni begin to achieve stability in their lives and re-attach to post secondary education (Cortney, Dworksy, Brown, Cary & Vorhies, 2011)

-To help reduce some of the financial strain alumni experience, we intend to award scholarships worth $2,000 to two qualified foster care alumni this year.
+To help reduce some of the financial strain alumni experience, we intend to award scholarships worth $2,000 to two qualified foster care alumni for 2018.

 Scholarship eligibility is based on the following criteria: